lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-Please note that an array of just requires a single descriptor.
-As you can see the loop is used just to iterate over the image views to
+Please note that an array of textures just requires a single descriptor.
+As you can see the loop is used just to iterate over the image
-create as many `DescriptorImageInfo` instances as images, but we keep a single `WriteDescriptorSet` with a single binding point.
-We will use
+views to create as many `DescriptorImageInfo` instances as images, but we keep a single `WriteDescriptorSet` with a single binding point.
-this to associate an array of textures for the materials.
+We will use this to associate an array of textures for the materials.

-Now it is the turn to put everything in place in the `VkDescAllocator` struct which starts like this:
+Now it is the time to put everything in place in the `VkDescAllocator` struct which starts like this:

 ```zig
 pub const VkDescAllocator = struct {